Skip to main content

 What Are the Ethical Implications of Program Design?

 The design of wellness programs also raises important ethical considerations, particularly in the context of health-contingent models.
-The practice of tying financial incentives to can be seen as a form of “soft paternalism,” in which employers use their influence to nudge employees towards healthier behaviors.
+The practice of tying financial incentives to health outcomes can be seen as a form of “soft paternalism,” in which employers use their influence to nudge employees towards healthier behaviors.

 While the intention may be benevolent, this approach can have unintended consequences, particularly for individuals with chronic health conditions or genetic predispositions that make it more difficult for them to meet the required standards.